 The Literary Café

 The Literary Café will feature free refreshments to students and an open mike where creative writing students can read their work and meet with other writers.
 Professional writers will be on hand to adjudicate the students’ work and discuss career opportunities in creative writing.

 Professional Artist Performances & Demonstrations

 At various locations throughout the campus, professional artists and art groups will be performing and/or demonstrating their work.
 These performances will expose high students to cutting-edge professional art works and foster a festive and creative environment.

 The opening night cocktail reception will be the official opening of the New Jersey State Teen Arts Festival.
 Over 500 individual student works from throughout the state will be on display and invited student groups will be performing.
 The reception will feature a prominent guest-of-honor, national and local political representatives, educators, artists and celebrities.

 2010 saw the end of the former highlight of arts education in NJ with 16 counties competing and over 18,000 of the best high school children studying the arts attending.
-The festival returned in 2016 and is even bigger in 2017!
+The festival returned in 2016 and is growing each year!